meredithmurfin/DynamicPlacementGenerator/README.md

 The objective of this project is to assist Delta’s EDP team with improving the allocation of spare engines across the contiguous United States.
 To assist Delta in decreasing both transportation and AOS costs incurred throughout the year, the solution determines the optimal configuration of all spare engines on a monthly basis through a Markov Decision Process.
 The solution outputs a configuration recommendation for the upcoming month associated with the minimal cost of all possible options.
 Delta’s EDP team can use the model to make data-informed, cost-driven decisions with the added benefit of reducing required labor hours.

+This program currently generates optimal spare placement for the following engine types:
+- BR700-715C1-30
+- CF6-80C2B8F
+- CFM56-5A
+- CFM56-5B3-3
+- CFM56-7B26
+- CFM56-7B27E-B1F
+- PW2000-2037
+- PW2000-2040
+- TRENT8-892-17
+- V2500-D5

+Spare engine placement for additional engine types can be determined only if the necessary information is provided.

 ## Installations and Setup

 Instructions to install the required installations are outlined below with provided terminal commands.
 These instructions assume basic understanding of using Terminal on Mac.
 If your machine is not a Mac, these instructions may need to be altered slightly.